XCOM: Chimera Squad

 “Great gameplay, well-functioning and innovative new systems, but a boring storyline full of clichés and overused tropes.”

-“A pretty boring storyline with an even worse ending, a squad of 11 characters which most were 2-dimensional, dialogue between them was rarely enjoyable with the odd witty banter.”
+“A pretty boring storyline with an even worse ending, a squad of 11 characters which were mostly two-dimensional, and dialogue between them was rarely enjoyable with the odd witty banter.”

 Critic Reviews